aslavinska/cat-jonesy/README.md

 # Credits

 ## Content
-The code example for layout abnd social media links was taken from CI Love Running Project.
+The code example for layout and social media links was taken from CI Love Running Project.
+The template for the Read.me file has been taked from Code Institute.

 ## Media
 All images were take from private Jonesy official archives.
 All rights reserved.